 What is Centrifugal Casting?

-The mol is spinned and the molten metal is poured into it.
+The mold is spun, and the molten metal is poured into it.
 This centrifugal force acts to distribute the molten metal in the mold at a pressure 100 times the force of gravity.
-The superior quality is attained due to to the combination of the applied pressure and the controlled solidification.
+The combination of applied pressure and controlled solidification achieves superior quality.

 Applications

-Centrifugal casting offers high material soundness and is the metal casting process of choice for jet engine compressor cases, petrochemical furnace tubes, many military and defence components, and other applications requiring high reliability.
+Centrifugal casting offers high material soundness and is the metal casting process of choice for jet engine compressor cases, petrochemical furnace tubes, many military and defense components, and other applications requiring high reliability.

-Centrifugal casting is mainly used to manufacture rotational symmetric stock materials in manufacturers’ sizes for further machining.
+Manufacturers primarily use centrifugal casting to create rotationally symmetric stock materials in their sizes for further machining.
 Centrifugal casting should be performed when the object requires:

 - Symmetrical shapes